logzio/logz-docs/_source/user-guide/accounts/smart-tier.md

 Smart tier does not increase query latency and will not slow your workflow.
 Unlike other hot-warm architectures, Logz.io Smart tier cuts costs by maintaining **replicas** on warm storage.

-OpenSearch Dashboards search and query performance will be the same as you are used to from the top, Hot tier experience.
+Kibana search and query performance will be the same as you are used to from the top, Hot tier experience.